 What happened to Marie Antoinette?
 True story behind series

-The new series gives a revisionist take on real events - but what really happened to Marie Antoinette?
+The series, which gives a revisionist take on real events, is back for season 2 – but what really happened to Marie Antoinette?

-Antoinette has long been known most prominently as an out of touch and loathed royal, known for saying "let them eat cake" when told that the people had no bread.
+The series gives a feminist spin on the life of Marie Antoinette, who is known most prominently as an out of touch and loathed royal, known for (allegedly) saying "let them eat cake" when told that the people had no bread.

-However, this new series provides a feminist spin on events, telling the story from Antoinette's perspective.
-But just what is the real history behind the series and what happened to the French queen?
+This show tells the story from Marie Antoinette's perspective, but just what is the real history behind the series and what happened to the French queen?

 Read on for everything you need to know about the true story behind Marie Antoinette.